Aromatherapy Essential Oil Safety Tips: What You Need to Know

 Additionally, keep them out of reach of children and pets.

-10. Check for EO-Medication Interactions
+10. Check for Essential Oil-Medication Interactions

 Essential Oils Safety Medication Interactions